MrAsynchronous/Savvy-Salon-Demo/README.md

 ---

-# What the SuperSocial should expect
+# What the SuperSocial Team should expect

 SuperSocial should expect: